 The practice of non-programmers building applications through AI conversation has officially entered enterprise software.

-What's happening: Consulting firms report that 40% of internal tools at Fortune 500 companies are now built by employees with no formal programming training, using AI code generation.
+What's happening: Consulting firms report that a growing share of internal tools at Fortune 500 companies are now built by employees with no formal programming training, using AI code generation.

 The good: - Faster iteration on business-specific tools - Domain experts building what they actually need - Reduced backlog for engineering teams